pali-english/pali-english.github.io/README.md

 expert in the variety of paths;
 arrived at the highest goal:
 that’s who I call a brahmin.

+    Gambhīrapaññaṁ - deep in wisdom
+    medhāviṁ - intelligent, wise
+    maggāmaggassa - of the path and non-path kovidaṁ - expert, skilled in
+    Uttamatthamanuppattaṁ - having attained the highest goal tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Asaṁsaṭṭhaṁ gahaṭṭhehi,
 anāgārehi cūbhayaṁ;